bc4040/srt-gateway/README.md

  This can be multiplied at scale by running multiple instances in Docker.

+## Build for Docker

+Clone this repository then run:
+`docker build -t srt-gateway:latest .`

  ## Running via Docker
  Although it can run as a standalone binary, the project is intended to be run inside a Docker container.